 We spent the day between 8,000 and 9,000 feet.
 We used to live in Albuquerque, NM which is at about 5,000 feet, and hiked the Sandia Mountains, which are around 10,000 feet.
 But we’ve spent the last couple years living in Tokyo, which is at sea level.
 I didn’t have any problems, but as dusk came I could tell my son was starting to feel the effects of the altitude.

 When we finally got to Kisodono Sansou at around 5 pm, he was spent.
-The hut operator was friendly, and made room for us at the hut even though it was full.
+The hut operator was friendly, and made room for us at the hut even though it was full and we didn’t have a reservation.
 I told him that I didn’t need dinner because I was just going to cook something that I had for the two of us, but he gave us a bowl of rice mixed with meat and vegetables.
 It was good, but my son hardly ate anything.
 I took him up to his futon and he slept the rest of the night while I attempted to make conversation with the other guests.
 One guy I met was telling me that he was a hiking guide and has completed 88 of the Hyakumeizan peaks.